The role of a case manager is demanding and exhilarating alike.

 Beyond intake and assessment forms, when it comes to making referrals, case managers can use a ‘tracked characteristics’ feature.
 This is a set of conditions tied to assigned fields and associated with a client referral.
 Referrals can then be filtered based on characteristics.
 For example, if a program prioritizes veterans for housing, you can create a tracked characteristic using the field ‘veteran’, allowing staff members to filter pending referrals to include only veterans.

 Auto-Assign Goals & Service Placements:

 As soon as you enroll clients into a program, this feature automatically assigns services and establishes goals for them.
 In doing so, you’ll save time on completing these tasks on an individual client basis and ensure a client is enrolled in at least a minimum number of helpful services.

 Case Management Made Easy With Clarity Human Services

 Beyond the benefit to clients and case managers, what do all of these features have in common?
 You’ll find them in Clarity Human Services.

 Clarity Human Services is Bitfocus’s HMIS offering.
 As system administrators themselves, the company has developed features and functionality that emphasize user experience and produce measurable results.
 Clarity is also customizable.
 With Clarity, you can build a case management workflow that best meets your community’s needs.
-You’ll improve the quality of your data in the system by minimizing errors and also open up time to spend with the client.
+You’ll improve the quality of your data in the system by minimizing errors, fostering greater collaboration with other agencies and care providers, and open up time to spend with the client.

 But for all the operational improvements, the biggest payoff for Clarity users is a human one.
 By optimizing processes, you can spend more time with the clients themselves.
 That makes an immediate difference as well as a long-term one.